 These books came with our NOEO science curriculum and I am so happy they did.
 Both of these books show the animal cell organelles in beautiful illustrations.
 We referred to these books frequently while we were creating our animal cell cake.

-Have you ever made an animal cell cake?
+Have you ever made an animal cell cake project?
 Tell me how in the comments!